 Long ago, in a galaxy far away … humans attempted to colonise Jorn’s surface but discovered it to be dangerous.
 So they built the towers of Cumulus City hovering high above the toxic pollen.
 And they somehow also discovered the secret of triple-coated marshmallow ice-cream and scrapple-cherry tarts ..
 But I digress.

-Hero Regan has been treated as ‘special’ all her life, most infuriatingly of all by her mother.
+Hero Regan has been treated as ‘special’ all her life by her mother.
 She’s tired of it.
-It’s not as though she’s dangerous or something just because of a few voices in her head, is it?
+It’s not as though she’s dangerous just because of voices in her head, is it?
 And with Fink, her telepathic 600 kilogram companion to protect her, she’s hardly likely to be harmed by others – surely.

 If she could one day work ground-side on the planet she could live on her own terms, but to do that she’d have to show her mettle by winning illegal, dangerous barrier races.
 Her strict mother, is she found out about such races, would send Fink to the dreaded Farm from where he might not return.
 Anyway you can’t race without a team, and for a team you need to have at least one friend in your life.
 Then Hero meets Norah, also on the outer due to her own ‘specialness’, and her adder companion, Horace.
 They’re experienced racers.
 Hero grabs the chance.